ghartong/tufted-puffins/README.md

 The page will reload if you make edits.<br>
 You will also see any lint errors in the console.
+Electron will autostart a window too.
+If you need developer tools in Electron window, uncomment `win.webContents.openDevTools()` in /src/start.js

 ### `npm test`